Don’t miss these easy tips and tricks for decluttering the kids’ room! Keep your child’s space neat and tidy with these simple ideas.

 Of all of the rooms in my house, I probably declutter my kids’ spaces most often.
 Their interests are always changing.
 They’re constantly growing out of clothes and toys.
 And somehow they seem to accumulate more and more stuff faster than I can keep up!

 After this most recent round of decluttering the kids’ room, I wanted to share some helpful tips and ideas that have helped me make the process go more quickly and more smoothly.
 I hope these will be helpful for you as you work on getting rid of clutter in your kids’ spaces as well!

-I kind of debated on how to do the “before” pictures for the declutteration posts.
+I always debate about how to share “before” pictures in decluttering posts.
 I mean, I could definitely take a picture of a messy room with toys all over the place.
 That’s a regular occurrence around here.
 Any one can take a picture of a messy room and then take a picture of it clean and have it look better though.

 So at first glance the bed area doesn’t look too bad…

 …until you look underneath it.
 These are actually toys I brought up at Christmas time to help make room for our tree, and they never made their way back downstairs again.

 Since the boys haven’t played with them or even wondered where they were for the past 3 months, I think it’s safe to say that most of them aren’t their favorites and could probably find better homes somewhere else.

 Clearly this corner was a bit more of an obvious problem.
 Toys stacked everywhere!
 The boys insisted on keeping the banners from their birthday parties and hanging them up in the room, causing even more clutter, and the ladder shelf became a “catchall” for anything and everything.